praneethjonna/covid-ma-website/README.md

 ## Run locally

-- Run to start the web app
+Run to start the web app
   ```bash
   npm run start
   ```
 To watch changes, live reload and linting
   ```bash
   npm run dev
   ```

-## installation
+## Installation

 - `npm install` on the root folder